A Glimpse of Whale Science in Antarctica

 During our Whale Science voyage in March 2020, scientists from the Woods Hole Oceanographic Institution and Polar Latitudes were studying how baleen whales find their prey.
 Curiously enough this is something we still haven’t unravelled.

 Each morning we headed out with 2 Zodiacs looking for Humpback whales.
 Once we selected a whale for tagging, we approached carefully and attached a non-invasive suction cup motion tag that would stay on the whale for a pre-programmed duration before falling off.
 During this time, the tag recorded the whale’s depth and acceleration, which allowed us to reconstruct the whale’s underwater behavior.
 The team recorded the whale’s behavior carefully for the entire time to help better interpret the collected data.
-While the whale was tagged, the second Zodiac used an echosounder to map the area for the krill Humpbacks feed on.
+While the whale was tagged, the second Zodiac used an echosounder to map the area for the krill upon which Humpbacks feed.
 Water samples were also taken to measure chemicals in the water that potentially indicate higher prey concentrations and might attract whales to certain locations.

 Citizen Science